osmanselimoglu53/Victory/README.md

 ## What is Victory ?

-SpotfAds is an ads blocker proxy for Spotify, it blocks ads requests made by Spotify.
+Victory is an ads blocker proxy for Spotify, it blocks ads requests made by Spotify.
 This is a small, very light program that can run in background in the taskbar and start automatically when Windows starts up if the option is enabled.

 - It can be installed from [here](https://github.com/osmanselimoglu53/Victory/releases)